YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 | AUC     |    0.859|     0.854|        0.767|    0.852|            0.831|       0.881|

-Also, other submissions of Kaggle competition used similar steps using algorithms to transform to numerical feature vectors and classifiers including ensemble models as well.
-However, there is no comparison to find each combination of feature vectors and classifiers, to make custom ensemble models.
-Our model considered finding a suitable combination of a feature vector and a classifier and then, applying ensemble model.
+Also, other submissions of Kaggle have done similar steps for preprocessing and applying models and many participants have 1 score in Leaderboard.
+They tried to train a single model or even in case of ensemble, they trained ensemble classifiers with the same data set.
+However, we have a little bit of a different direction.
+We expect that there would be a suitable combination of feature vector sets and models.
+So we will try to build models with different feature vector sets to find combinations to get better performance.
+We evaluated diverse models and we tried to make a comparison.

 # Conclusions